ai4os/ai4-docs/source/howtos/train/federated-nvflare.rst

   .. code-block:: console

       $ sh workspace/server_address_folder/startup/start.sh

 Adding new clients to the training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A project can have multiple admins (among `other roles <https://nvflare.readthedocs.io/en/2.4/user_guide/dashboard_ui.html#nvflare-dashboard-ui>`__).
-The **Project Admin** is the person who initially created the deployment within the AI4EOSC project.
+The **Project Admin** is the person who initially created the deployment within the AI4OS Dashboard.
 Each organization participating in the federated training should also designate an **Organization Admin** (Org Admin).
 Org Admins are responsible for registering their own organization's sites within the project.
 The Project Admin has the authority to approve Organization Admins as well as their associated sites.

 To allow organization admins to register their sites, share the dashboard link with them.